BornToDoStuff/Vorpal-Dice-Press/_posts/products/2019-11-20-Prisms-of-Eberron.md

 ---
 title: "Prisms of Eberron"
-tagline: Five new Eberron subclasses for the unique magic-wielding class: the Prism!
+tagline: "Five new Eberron subclasses for the unique magic-wielding class: the Prism!"
 product_id: 295474
 last_modified_at:
 bundle: false